 It would be useful to be able to constrain the attribute to the correct type - in this case CityFeature instead of Any.
-In the default case, where XMI tag useSchemaExtensions="false," using xmi:Any instead of CityFeature allows the subclasses of CityFeature (Road or River) to be serialized and validated by the schema.
-If we used type=CityFeature, the validator would not recognized the additional attributes in Road and River, and the document would be considered invalid.
-However, with XMI tag useSchemaExtensions="true," the correct type can safely be used.
+In the default case, where XMI tag org.omg.xmi.useSchemaExtensions="false," using xmi:Any instead of CityFeature allows the subclasses of CityFeature (Road or River) to be serialized and validated by the schema.
+If we used type=CityFeature, the validator would not recognize the additional attributes in Road and River, and the document would be considered invalid.
+However, with XMI tag org.omg.xmi.useSchemaExtensions="true," the correct type can safely be used.